khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/troubleshooting.md

 <details><summary>Terminal app does not launch: Failed to execute script 'terminal' due to unhandled exception!</summary>

-When an installer-packaged version of the OpenBB Terminal fails to launch, because of this message, the machine may have an obsolete CPU-type or operating system.
+When an installer-packaged version of the Finance Analysis fails to launch, because of this message, the machine may have an obsolete CPU-type or operating system.
 Please try installing via the source code, and if problems persist, reach out to us on [Discord](https://discord.gg/xPHTuHCmuV) or fill out a support request form on our [website](https://openbb.co/support).

 </details>